Home > Destinations > North America > USA > Florida > Active Pursuits

 Even if you've never hauled on a halyard, you can learn the art of sailing at Steve and Doris Colgate's Offshore Sailing School (www.offshore-sailing.com), headquartered at the South Seas Plantation Resort & Yacht Harbour on Captiva Island, with an outpost in St. Petersburg.
 The prestigious Annapolis Sailing (www.annapolissailing.com) has bases in St. Petersburg and on Marathon in the Keys.

-Florida Boating & Fishing, available for free from the Florida Sports Foundation (see the introduction to this section, above), is a treasure trove of tips on safe boating; state regulations; locations of marinas, hotels, and resorts; marine products and services; and more.
+Florida Boating & Fishing, available free from the Florida Sports Foundation, is a treasure-trove of tips on safe boating; state regulations; locations of marinas, hotels, and resorts; marine products and services; and more.

 Camping